-We are involved in relationships and sex education precisely because of our Christian beliefs about God and about the human person.
+We are involved in relationships, health and sex education (RHSE) precisely because of our Christian beliefs about God and about the human person.
 The belief in the unique dignity of the human person made in the image and likeness of God underpins the approach to all education in a Catholic school.
-Our approach to RSE therefore is rooted in the Catholic Church's teaching of the human person and presented in a positive framework of Christian ideals.
+Our approach to RHSE therefore is rooted in the Catholic Church's teaching about the human person and is presented in a positive framework of Christian ideals.